Were you recently arrested for manslaughter in Columbus, OH?

 - Self-Defense: Attorneys who show that their clients acted in self-defense frequently get their charges dropped or reduced.

-The attorneys at Koenig & Owen, LLC, have worked on countless criminal defense cases over the years.
+The attorneys at James D. Owen, LLC, have worked on countless criminal defense cases over the years.
 As such, we understand the best strategies to use in any given situation.
 If you want to have us analyze your case and help you put together an effective defense strategy, please give us a call or contact us online.

 Your Knowledgeable Manslaughter Defense Lawyer in Columbus